Aceinna/docs_openrtk/tutorial/VG_AHRS/AHRS_Algorithm.rst

     _Algorithm(dacqRate, VG);

-while the AHRS algorithm is by:
+while the AHRS algorithm is selected via the AHRS specifier:

 ::